thin-edge/thin-edge.io/CONTRIBUTING.md

 To ensure harmonization of dependencies, a dedicated team (see "Team Structure") is responsible for keeping an eye on the list of dependencies.

+## License linting

+License linting describes the act of checking the licenses of dependencies and whether they meet a certain criteria.
+For example, it is not feasible to import an external library that is licensed as GPL-3.0 in an Apache-2.0 licensed codebase.
+Because of this, a github action is installed to lint the licenses of dependencies.
+This action runs as a normal lint (see "evergreen master") and blocks pull requests if dependencies get imported that do not meet a set of rules agreed upon by the project maintainers.

 # Contributor License Agreement

 We do not want to bother you with too much legalese, but there are two pages you